 We consider a deviation

 which is of the order of the total truncation error $\sim L \cdot \sqrt{\delta_\mathrm{trunc}}$, as acceptable and terminate the Lanczos recursion if that threshold is exceeded.
 For all practical applications discussed in this paper, the energy truncation allowed us to perform $\sim\mathcal{O}(100)$ Lanczos iterations without facing numerical instabilities caused by the orthogonality loss.
-Importantly, this number was sufficient to converge also the largest clusters and obtain faithful approximations of the relevant poles and weights of the cluster Green's function w.r.t. the convergence criterion introduced in~\cref{sec:method:bl:hl}.
+Importantly, this number was sufficient to converge also the largest clusters and obtain faithful approximations of the relevant poles and weights of the cluster Green's function with respect to the convergence criterion introduced in \cref{sec:method:bl:hl}.